English Language Proficiency Assessments for California (ELPAC)

 The general and Alternate ELPAC are delivered via a computer-based test delivery platform.
 The general ELPAC has four domains (Listening, Speaking, Reading, and Writing) which are administered on a computer except for the Writing domain for kindergarten through grade two, which will remain as a paper-based test.

-Types of ELPAC Assessments
+ELPAC Assessments

 -